dingxiong/dingxiong.github.io/_posts/2025-09-24-you-broke-debugging-after-you-apt-install-gdb.md

 told me to verify it by running below script.

 ```
-gdb -p $CID -batch \
+gdb -p $PID -batch \
   -ex 'set unwindonsignal off' \
   -ex 'set $r = (void*) dlopen("libm.so.6", 2)' \
   -ex 'printf "dlopen -> %p\n", $r' \
   -ex quit
 ```

 Fine.
-Int printed `dlopne -> null`.
-It does not work for any shared library.
-Maybe the problem is at OS level?
+It printed `dlopne -> null`.
+What?
+It did not work for any shared library.
+Maybe the problem was at OS level?
 Chatgpt quickly generated a simple C program to call `dlopne("libm.so.6", 2)`.
-It ran without problem, so the problem is with this specific `$CID` process.
+It ran without problem, so the problem was with this specific `$PID` process.
 I had a few other hypothesis, but none of them turned out to be the root cause.
-Then I casually read the memory maps of this process, and found below mappings.
+Then I casually read the memory maps of this process.
+It was a long list!
+I lost my patience and threw all of them to Chatgpt, and Chatgpt highlighted a few suspicious mappings.

 ```
 0x7f75d0bed000     0x7f75d0bee000     0x1000        0x0  r--p   /usr/lib/x86_64-linux-gnu/libdl.so.2 (deleted)